NewFrondantDnD/NewFrondantHandbook/_posts/2020-05-22-Roulefs-Crossbow.md

 ### Effects

-Repeating Crossbow (Crossbow Expert, Level 1)
+**Repeating Crossbow (Crossbow Expert, Level 1):**
 Coronacht is a specially-made repeating crossbow, allowing Roulef to:
 - Fire two shots at once
 - Ignore the loading property of crossbows
 - Prevent disadvantage when used at melee range.

-Custom Build (Fighting Style: Archery, Level 1)
+**Custom Build (Fighting Style: Archery, Level 1):**
 Coronacht is custom-built for Roulef, giving him +2 to attack rolls.

-Healing Injection (Second Wind, Level 1)
+**Healing Injection (Second Wind, Level 1):**
 Coronacht has a modification that injects Roulef with healing drugs, healing him for 1d10+2 HP as a bonus action.
 He must refill it during a short rest after each use.

-Rapid-Fire (Action Surge, Level 2)
+**Rapid-Fire (Action Surge, Level 2):**
 Coronacht has a barrel that stores extra arrows, allowing Roulef to fire even more shots at once.
 He must reload it during a short rest after each use.

-Grappling Hook, CURRENTLY UNDER REPAIR
+**Grappling Hook (CURRENTLY UNDER REPAIR):**
 Roulef is currently developing a module that allows him to shoot out a grappling hook from an attachment on the crossbow's right side.